-2. Factors increasing auditing time

-2.1 The following factors shall increase auditing time:

-- 2.1.1 Infrastructure: Additional on-site travel time shall be taken into account where infrastructure is limited or the MU is very fragmented, or due to seasonal conditions.
-Additional travel time shall be added to the auditing time. - 2.1.2 Difficult stakeholder context: Additional auditing days shall be considered in difficult contexts or where stakeholders need to be visited on an individual basis; e.g. remote indigenous communities in tropical forests. - 2.1.3 Significant number of stakeholder concerns: Each new concern needs to be fully investigated.
-Appropriate additional time shall be allocated to investigate all relevant concerns received. - 2.1.4 New complaints: Additional time shall be allocated to investigate new stakeholder complaints. - 2.1.5 New country/region: When a CB is performing an FM audit in a country/region for the first time, and unless pre-evaluation has been conducted, additional time shall be allocated to ensure that the audit team is provided with enough time to investigate and evaluate conformity with unforeseen issues. - 2.1.6 Number of open nonconformities: Additional auditing time shall be allocated for any nonconformity identified in a previous audit that needs to be evaluated in the field, and which is likely to exceed the regular audit program for that audit. - 2.1.7 Indigenous Peoples: Additional time shall be allocated where conformity with Principle 3 is to be evaluated. - 2.1.8 High Conservation Values: Additional time shall be allocated where HCVs are to be evaluated.

-3. Factors decreasing auditing time

-- 3.1 Factors that allow decreasing the auditing time include, but are not limited to, the following: - 3.1.1 Plantations1: The auditing time required for plantations can be reduced by up to 30% for operations > 10.000 ha. - 3.1.2 Limited forestry activities: Where the MU(s) under evaluation is solely managed for conservation or with low intensity (according to FSC-STD-01-003 V1-0 Section 3), auditing time can be reduced by 20%. - 3.1.3 Group and multiple MU certificates: Auditing time can be decreased by up to 30% depending on the group type, distribution of responsibilities, homogenity of the management system, etc.
+way cation of auditing time needs to be documented in a transparent , including the justification for increasing and decreasing ors, and shall be included in the public summary reports.
+2. Factors increasing auditing time 2.1 The following factors shall increase auditing time: 2.1.1 Infrastructure : Additional on-site travel time shall be taken into account where infrastructure is limited or the MU is very fragmented, or due to seasonal conditions.
+Additional travel time shall be added to the auditing time.
+2.1.2 Difficult stakeholder context : Additional auditing days shall be considered in difficult contexts or where stakeholders need to be visited on an individual basis; e.g. remote indigenous communities in tropical forests.
+2.1.3 Significant number of stakeholder concerns: Each new concern needs to be fully investigated.
+Appropriate additional time shall be allocated to investigate all relevant concerns received.
+2.1.4 New complaints : Additional time shall be allocated to investigate new stakeholder complaints.
+2.1.5 New country/region : When a CB is performing an FM audit in a country/region for the first time, and unless pre-evaluation has been conducted, additional time shall be allocated to ensure that the audit team is provided with enough time to investigate and evaluate conformity with unforeseen issues.
+2.1.6 Number of open nonconformities : Additional auditing time shall be allocated for any nonconformity identified in a previous audit that needs to be evaluated in the field, and which is likely to exceed the regular audit program for that audit.
+2.1.7 Indigenous Peoples: Additional time shall be allocated where conformity with Principle 3 is to be evaluated.
+2.1.8 High Conservation Values: Additional time shall be allocated where HCVs are to be evaluated.
+3. Facto ors decreasing auditing time tors that allow decreasing the auditing time include, but are not ed to, the following: 3.1.1 Plantations : The auditing time required for plantations can be reduced by up to 30% for operations > 10.000 ha.
+3.1.2 Limited forestry activities : Where the MU(s) under evaluation is solely managed for conservation or with low intensity (according to FSC-STD-01-003 V1-0 Section 3), auditing time can be reduced by 20%.
+3.1.3 Group and multiple MU certificates: Auditing time can be decreased by up to 30% depending on the group type, distribution of responsibilities, homogenity of the management system, etc.

-1 See definition of 'plantations' given in FSC-STD-01-001 V 5.2 (P&C)
+See definition of 'plantations' given in FSC-STD-01-001 V 5.2 (P&C)